California Highway 190 (Part 1)

 California Highway 190 crosses Death Valley National Park west to east.
 This road covers a wide range of elevations and conditions along the way, with speeds as high as 65 miles per hour, the highest in any national park.
 We cover this road in two sections.
 The first section, from the western entrance to Scotty’s Castle Road, is covered below.
 For Part 2, from Scotty’s Castle Road to the eastern entrance, see California Highway 190 Part 2.

 California Highway 190 (CA-190) enters the park at the West Entrance Sign.

 Mile 4.5 – Father Crowley Overlook

 The road passes by the Father Crowley Overlook.
-This is a great panorama point from one of the higher areas of the park reachable by road.
 Whereas in most national parks you increase elevation as you go in, here you will lose elevation, then gain some up to Towne Pass at nearly 5,000 feet, and then lose over 5,000 feet (and gain temperature) as you approach the Furnace Creek area.

 Mile 12.6 – Panamint Springs Resort

 The road passes by the private Panamint Springs Resort on the right.

 The road reaches Towne Pass at an elevation of 4,956 feet.
 From this point on it is a long downward trend.